Slovenians vote in tight race between populists, liberals - KTVZ

 Associated Press

-LJUBLJANA, Slovenia (AP) — Slovenians cast ballots Sunday in a parliamentary election that is expected to be a tight race between Prime Minister Janez Jansa’s ruling right-wing populists and liberals in the politically divided European Union nation.
-Some 1.7 million voters choose from an array of parties running for seats in the 90-member legislature.
-Jansa’s conservative Slovenian Democratic Party and the liberal-green Freedom Movement have led polls ahead of the vote.
-Surveys, however, have suggested that there will be no clear winner in the election and that a coalition government will have to be formed after the vote, comprising at least three or four parties.
+LJUBLJANA, Slovenia (AP) — Slovenians are casting ballots in a parliamentary election that is expected to be a tight race between Prime Minister Janez Jansa’s ruling right-wing populists and liberals in the politically divided European Union nation.
+About 1.7 million voters are choosing from an array of parties running for seats in the 90-member legislature.
+Jansa’s conservative Slovenian Democratic Party and the liberal-green Freedom Movement have led polls before Sunday’s vote.
+But surveys have suggested that there will be no clear winner in the election and that a coalition government will have to be formed after the vote that is made up of at least three or four parties.